-The snotty thirty year old who sat across the table from me had an air of smugness.
-I knew quite a bit about the interviewer of course— her concealed identity was hidden from the usual internet scrutiny but one thing which hadn't been scrubbed was a meteoric history in role-playing games.
-It was a matter of pride, the only weakness she had.
-It didn't take too long to get her life story once I had cracked her avatar.
-A small fortune made in on-line games, starting small when only a teen, then a lucrative algorithm which turned game points into cash- and she got out just before the Russians who ran the system could catch up to her.
-She was a legend in RPG cirles, even more so now that she had 'vanished.'
-The money she stole started this business.
-It was a legal 'background check' service which did do the routine stuff but wasn't above supplying (or removing) information for blackmailers, divorce lawyers and other grifters.
+The attractive thirty-something who sat across the table from me had an air of smugness.
+I knew quite a bit about her of course—her identity was hidden from the usual internet scrutiny but one thing which hadn't been scrubbed was her meteoric history in role-playing games.
+It was a matter of pride, possibly the only weakness she had.
+It didn't take too long to get her story once I had cracked her avatar.
+A small fortune made in on-line games, starting small when only a teen, then a lucrative algorithm which turned game points into cash; she got out just before the Russians who ran the system could catch up to her.
+She was a legend in RPG circles, even more so now that she had 'vanished.'
+The money she 'made' started this business.
+It was a 'background check' service which did do the routine stuff but wasn't above supplying (or removing) information for blackmailers, divorce lawyers and other grifters.
 I had run across her before, but kept the information secret.

 "I am the person you want to be on your side, believe me, Alleystar."

-The mention of her online alias erased the smug smile for a millisecond.
+The mention of her online alias erased her tight smile for a millisecond.
 A forehead vein started to pulse, nothing most people would notice, but something a card shark would term "a tell."
-I had the job now, the rest were formalities.
+I knew I had the job now, the rest were formalities.

 "I see.
-What is it you really want?" spoken cooly, but that vein kept throbbing.
+What is it you really want?" spoken coolly, but that vein kept throbbing.